Ayesha-da/MechaCar_Statistical_Analysis/README.md

 - Lot 3 however has the sample mean of 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05 indicating to reject the null hypothesis and so there is a statistical difference between the sample mean and the population mean.The suspension coils from this lot need to be inspected to remove those not meeting quality criteria.

 ## Study Design: MechaCar vs Competition
+A  statistical study that can quantify how the MechaCar performs against the competition

+- What metric or metrics are you going to test?

+   Selling price - Dependent variable

+   Highway fuel efficiency - Independent variable

+   Maintenance cost - Independent variable

+   MPG - Independent variable

+   Safety rating - Independent variable

+- What is the null hypothesis or alternative hypothesis?

+   Null Hypothesis (Ho): MechaCar selling price is correct based on its performance of key factors.

+   Alternative Hypothesis (Ha): MechaCar selling price is NOT correct based on performance of key factors.

+- What statistical test would you use to test the hypothesis?
+And why?

+   Multiple linear regression, because it can process more than two independent variables for one dependent variable and helps find factors that have higher correlation with selling price

+- What data is needed to run the statistical test?

+  We can perform statistical tests on data that have been collected in a statistically valid manner – either through an experiment, or through observations made using      probability sampling methods.
+For a statistical test to be valid,  sample size needs to be large enough to approximate the true distribution of the population being studied.